styphoiz/gcp-eth-node/solo-staking.md

 # More on Solo Staking

+## Why Solo Staking?

+- Receive maximum rewards directly from the protocol for keeping your validator properly functioning and online
+- Run home hardware and personally add to the security and decentralization of the Ethereum network
+- Remove trust, and never give up control of the keys to your funds

 ## What is Solo Staking?

 Solo staking involves running an Ethereum node connected to the internet and depositing 32 ETH to become a validator.
 This allows you to directly participate in the Ethereum network's consensus mechanism.